 (b) the booking is not made by using our online system;

-(c) you use alternative payments not managed in our online system; or
+(c) you use alternative payments (which is no longer offered to new listings) not managed in our online system; or

 (d) you use external software to integrate with our online system.